 In recent years, Germany has been investing more in the field, both financially and conceptually.
 But the practicalities of channeling these investments remain opaque: What are the instruments that we should develop further?
 How much personnel is needed?
 And how do we move from rhetorical commitments in the German government’s new guidelines on Preventing Crises, Resolving Conflicts and Building Peace to concrete action – for example on mediation, security sector reform, peacekeeping, or transitional justice?

-PeacebyPeace is part of the PeaceLab blog, a project by GPPi and with financial support from the German Federal Foreign Office.
+PeacebyPeace was part of the PeaceLab blog, a project by GPPi that ran from 2016 to 2021.
+It recieved financial support from the German Federal Foreign Office.

-PeacebyPeace is hosted and produced by Sarah Brockmeier, with editing, music and production assistance by Felix Hoffmann, and additional production assistance by Theresa Lütkefend.
+PeacebyPeace was hosted and produced by Sarah Brockmeier, with editing, music and production assistance by Felix Hoffmann, and additional production assistance by Theresa Lütkefend.
 The podcast is available on iTunes.